PrashantAghara/dom-manipulation-js/README.md

-# guess-my-number
+# DOM Manipulation

-Small JS project for Learning purpose
+Small JS project for Learning purpose.

-Purpose of the project : DOM Manipulation in the JavaScript
+Purpose of the project : DOM Manipulation in the JavaScript.